 All of these various processes combine to provide you with the tools you need to ensure that the information you send or receive over the Internet is secure.
 In fact, sending information over a computer network is often much more secure than sending it any other way.
 Phones, especially cordless phones, are susceptible to eavesdropping, particularly by unscrupulous people with radio scanners.
 Traditional mail and other physical mediums often pass through numerous hands on the way to their destination, increasing the possibility of corruption.
 Understanding encryption, and simply making sure that any sensitive information you send over the Internet is secure (remember the "https" and padlock symbol), can provide you with greater peace of mind.

-For more information on encryption and related topics, check out the links on the next page.
+For more information on encryption and related topics, check out the links below.